TauferLab/ANACIN-X/README.md

                 Be sure to define an absolute path that can exist on your machine.
                 Use a different path when running multiple times on the same settings to avoid overwriting.
                 (Defaults to the directory '$HOME/comm_pattern_output')
-* -nd       : Takes 3 arguments in decinal format (start percent, step size, end percent) to define message non-determinism percentages present in the final data.
+* -nd       : Takes 3 arguments in decimal format (start percent, step size, end percent) to define message non-determinism percentages present in the final data.
                 Start percent and end percent are the lowest and highest percentages used respectively.
 The step size defines the percentages in between.
                 For example, default values correspond to '-nd 0.0 0.1 1.0'.
 The percentages used from this are 0, 10, 20, 30, ..., 100.
 This is the recommended setting.
                 All 3 values must fall between 0 and 1, inclusive, and must satisfy the relationship 'start percent + (step size * number of percentages used) = end percent'.